 Make no mistake – properly securing your organization against threats that grow in scope and severity every day is perhaps the most important – and challenging – initiative your facility could undertake.
 But it isn’t insurmountable.
 The key is to be prepared.
 Approach the planning of your security program calmly and logically, and give yourself the time and space needed to make the best decisions.
 Do your research.
 Investigate what other organizations are doing (or not doing) that impacts their success.
 Interview your staff and understand their roles, so you know what kinds of workflow considerations will need to be made.
 Talk to vendors – lots of them.
 Doing so will highlight lots of factors you didn’t even know you needed to think about.

 For example, did you know that most security solutions only use log files to identify potential threats?
 Unfortunately, reviewing log files only uncovers issues after the damage has been done.
-Not very much help when you’re trying to avoid being listed on the wall of shame (and they certainly weren’t helpful for The University of California Irvine Medical Center, who announced in 2015 that employees had inappropriately viewed 5,000 patient records – and had been doing so since 2011).
+Not very much help when you’re trying to avoid having to publicly admit to a security incident, like The University of California Irvine Medical Center, who announced in 2015 that employees had inappropriately viewed 5,000 patient records – and had been doing so since 2011).

 Real-time behavior monitoring should be a requirement for any solution you consider.
 It’s the key to identifying security issue before they become reportable events.